 Frequently Asked Questions

 Families must complete and submit the Admission Application online.
 We are requiring applications to be submitted online in keeping with Collegiate’s commitment to sustainability and the ease and reliability of this format.
-However, if you do not have access to a computer, please contact Muffy Sattich in the Admission office at firstname.lastname@example.org or 502.479.0378.
+However, if you do not have access to a computer, please contact Amanda McNally in the Admission Office at firstname.lastname@example.org or 502.479.0378.

 We accept applications for grades Junior Kindergarten – 12.
 While most students enter school in the fall, we accept students throughout the year depending on classroom availability.

 Please submit our online inquiry form and we will send you more information about upcoming admission events and our school.
 Additionally, we hope you find this website helpful in learning more about Collegiate.

 Does Collegiate offer a Bus Service?